-VICTIMS, VICTIMIZATION AND VICTIMOLOGY
+VICTIMS, VICTIMIZATION, AND VICTIMOLOGY

-The most known category of victims are those who have been personally affected by ‘conventional crimes’, such as assaults or property loss or damage that, are most likely to be recorded by the police.
+The most known category of victims is those who have been personally affected by ‘conventional crimes’, such as assaults or property loss or damage that, are most likely to be recorded by the police.
 What we ‘know’ about even these victims is both contingent and contested, however, depending as it does on the type of discourse – academic, administrative, legal, media, political – from which it is derived, the purpose for which has been compiled and the methodology on which it is based.

 One helpful starting point in exploring ‘what we know’ about the identity and attributes of victims is the celebrated stereotype of ‘the ideal victim’.
 In Christie’s perceptive there are six attributes that at the level of social policy are most likely to result in the conferring of complete, legitimate and unambiguous victim status on someone who has had a crime committed against them.
 Paraphrasing Christie, the six attributes are: